 3 Brands of Neuromodulators: Same Protein With Unique Outcomes & Results

-All 3 of these neuromodulators are slightly different formulations of the same protein, Botulinum Toxin A, which is injected to relax the overactive muscles that create wrinkles and fine lines in the face and neck.
+All are forms of Botulinum Toxin Type A, which is injected to relax the overactive muscles that create wrinkles and fine lines in the face and neck.
+Botulinum toxin works by targeting facial muscles to reduce wrinkles, and it acts on the nervous system by blocking nerve signals to these muscles, resulting in temporary muscle paralysis and smoother skin.

 Botox